elephantscale/es-training-new/course-outlines/HuggingFace-and-Large-Language-Models.md

 # HuggingFace and Large Language Models (LLM)
-* (Cisco catalog: Deep Learning & Advanced Applications )
+* (Cisco catalog: Deep Learning & Advanced Applications)

 (C) Copyright Elephant Scale
-May 10, 2023
+May 16, 2023

+## What's new in this outline
+* Added new capabilities of HuggingFace:
+  * Spaces
+  * Inference Endpoints
+  * Autotrain
+* Workshop
+  * Optimize the output of large pre-trained models
+  * Deploy your LLM to HuggingFace with Spaces

 ## Course Description